 Fear of rejection?
 Here’s how to overcome it

-It’s not only frustrating, it can also lead to missing big opportunities in our lives.
+It’s not only frustrating, it can also lead to us missing big opportunities in life.

 Fortunately, there’s a way to reduce or even cure the fear of rejection.

 If you want to find out if you fear rejection, we have a simple test for you.